 kōura Kiwisaver Review - is this challenger the KiwiSaver scheme for you?

-We review the funds, fees, robo-advice feature, and pros and cons of this innovative new scheme
+We review the funds, fees, robo-advice feature, and pros and cons of this innovative KiwiSaver scheme

 In this guide, we outline what kōura KiwiSaver is, how it differs from standard KiwiSaver providers, and why its unique approach to avoiding "growth" and "balanced" funds can help to maximise savings by the time you retire.
 We outline how kōura is different from other KiwiSaver schemes, as well as looking at whether it's safe to invest in given its recent appearance as a KiwiSaver option.
 This guide covers: